Lunch, Dinner & Menu at The Ritz London – Two Michelin Stars in Piccadilly

 What’s the dress code at The Ritz London?

 Gentlemen are required to wear a jacket and tie for lunch and dinner in The Ritz Restaurant.
 Jeans and sportswear are not permitted for either ladies or gentlemen.
 This is strictly enforced—the doorman literally won’t let you in without proper attire.
+For guests staying at the hotel, you can check room availability and rates at The Ritz London here.
+Or, for more details on the full hotel experience, read my comprehensive review of The Ritz London hotel.

 Smart casual is required for breakfast service, The Rivoli Bar, and The Long Gallery.
 But shorts, ripped jeans, trainers, and sportswear aren’t permitted anywhere in the hotel’s restaurants or bars.
 The Ritz London dress code maintains traditional standards that enhance the fine dining Piccadilly experience.